 These rating systems were developed in 2005 by a European council so sleeping bags could be compared across the world based on their performance in a controlled test.
 These ratings are now used as a standard in all sleeping bags.

-Once these measures are taken, the gear is given a comfort range, limit, and extreme range to help buyers know exactly where they can use each product.
-It’s important to note that while these ranges are standard for everyone, different body types and sizes may account for discrepancies in performance.
+Once these measures are taken, the gear is given a comfort range, temperature limit rating, and extreme range to help buyers know exactly where they can use each product.
+It’s important to note that while these ranges are standard for everyone, different body types and sizes may account for discrepancies in performance factors across the board.

 These ranges are meant to help buyers know what to expect from certain brands and materials, but they are by no means a guarantee, and we recommend reading reviews and taking the product out for a test run before using it in potentially dangerous situations.

 Consider external factors such as humidity, rainfall, wind, and altitude.
 Each of these can affect the ability of a sleeping bag to keep you warm, and none are accounted for in the test.
 While the EN/ISO rating can be a good guide for baseline performance, it shouldn't be the only determining factor.

 Additionally, you may want to consider identifying the comfort rating after learning the temperature rating to ensure your bag is up to the task of keeping you asleep, not just safe.

 If you’re in love with a lightweight product but you’re not sure it will keep you warm enough on a specific excursion, you probably need to consider the warmth to weight ratio.
 While there are plenty of lightweight synthetic sleeping options on the market, they aren't all created equal in fill power, or how warm they'll keep you.

 Down fibers, or bird plumage is typically one of the best options for increasing the warmth to weight ratio and fill power.
 In this situation, light as a feather has real meaning.
 For extremely cold trips, you'll want something around 850 fill, however milder climates may allow for 600 fill or lower.